Harasisco/K8s-Django-App/README.md

 ```
 - You will see that No tables shown.

-- In a new tab execute the Django container same as what we did with the MySQL container, then:
+- In a new tab execute the Django pod same as what we did with the MySQL pod, then:
  ```shell
 kubectl exec -it <full POD name> -n development -- /bin/bash cd mysite/